Helkomine/invariant-guard/README.md

 ### Invariant Classification

 Based on how value differences are evaluated, invariants are divided into two main categories:

-Absolute Invariants
-The value must remain exactly the same before and after execution.
+- Absolute Invariants: The value must remain exactly the same before and after execution.

-Threshold-Based Invariants
-The value may change, but only within a predefined threshold configuration.
+- Threshold-Based Invariants: The value may change, but only within a predefined threshold configuration.

 ### Difference Categories